 The skin is the largest organ of the body and, coincidentally, the largest organ of detoxification.
-Given that it's a semi-permeable membrane, the skin can act as a vehicle for removing toxins from the body.
+Given that it’s a semi-permeable membrane, the skin can act as a vehicle for removing toxins in the body.
 Using a far-infrared sauna, participating in hot yoga or engaging in moderate exercise all enhance the detoxification process.

 - Epsom Salt Bath